Survival Horror Review

 It may stumble in execution, but it never stops believing in its own grim identity.

 The Callisto Protocol is a game drenched in bruises—physical, psychological, and mechanical.
 It doesn’t want to scare you so much as it wants to wear you down, to make every corridor feel like a sentence and every fight feel personal.
-This is survival horror stripped of power fantasy; you’re not conquering monsters so much as enduring them, often at arm’s length, with knuckles clenched and options limited.
+This is survival horror stripped of power fantasy.

 Its most divisive choice—melee-heavy combat—is also its most revealing.
-Fights feel raw and desperate, less about reflexes and more about timing, positioning, and restraint.
-When it works, combat is viciously intimate, forcing you to look directly at the violence you’re committing.
-When it doesn’t, the system can feel rigid, even punishing in ways that frustrate rather than terrify.
+Fights feel raw and desperate, less about stylish domination and more about timing, positioning, and surviving a bad situation that already feels too close.

 What Works